100yann/Bash-Git-Commands/linux.md

 - env - show list of environment variables
 - export VARIABLE=value - make a new env variable for the current shell instance
 - echo 'export PROJECT=MERCURY' >> ~/.profile - save the env variable in .profile to make it persistent
+- dmesg - print or control the kernel ring buffer
+- udevadm info --query=path --name=/dev/device - gives details about a device
+- lspci - display information about all PCI devices
+- lsblk - display information about disk devices
+- lscpu - display detailed info about the cpu
+- lsmem --summary - display available memory in the system
+- free -m - display the free vs used memory in MB
+- lshw - display info about the hardware of the computer

 ## Network Commands
 - ifconfig - returns network data.
 If not installed - sudo apt install net-tools